gboehl/econpizza/README.rst

 .. image:: https://readthedocs.org/projects/econpizza/badge/?version=latest
     :target: http://econpizza.readthedocs.io/en/latest/?badge=latest

 The baseline mechanism is a Newton-based stacking method in the spirit of Boucekkine (1995), Juillard (1996) and others.
-It is hence similar to the solver in dynare, but faster and more robust due to the use of automatic differentiation and sparse jacobians.
-Even IRFs for large-scale models with occassionally binding constraints can be computed in less than a second.
+Hence, the method is similar to the solver in dynare, but faster and more robust due to the use of automatic differentiation and sparse jacobians.
+Even perfect-foresight IRFs for large-scale nonlinear models with, e.g., occassionally binding constraints can be computed in less than a second.

 The package makes heavy use of `automatic differentiation <https://en.wikipedia.org/wiki/Automatic_differentiation>`_ via `jax <https://jax.readthedocs.io/en/latest/notebooks/quickstart.html>`_!